Ernest-Ap/YearlySalesDashboard/README.md

 <li>Tableau was used for this dashboard.
 <li>Charts used: 2x bar charts, area/line chart, map.

 The dashboard three sections to the left total sales, total profit and total orders.

+## Gif images below to show how the dashboard works and a live link at the bottom.

 <img src="dh_img/sDb.gif" width="600">